Abatement & Appeals

 Real & Personal Property

-There is a physical distinction to be made to determine whether property is Real or Personal.
+There is a physical distinction to be made to determine whether the property is Real or Personal.

 Personal Property is generally those items not permanently affixed to real estate.
 Personal Property is movable and can be removed without serious damage either to the real estate or to the item being removed.
 The three categories of taxable personal properties are: